hashicorp/terraform/website/docs/configuration/provider-requirements.html.md

 The source address with all three components given explicitly is called the provider's _fully-qualified address_.
-You will see fully-qualified address in various outputs, like error messages, but in some cases a simplified display version is used.
+You will see fully-qualified address in various outputs, like error messages, but in most cases a simplified display version is used.
 This display version omits the source host when it is the public registry, so you may see the shortened version `"hashicorp/random"` instead of `"registry.terraform.io/hashicorp/random"`.